elee190/automobile-loan-default/notebooks/README.md

 ### PROBLEM STATEMENT:

 We were given the task of building a model to help the company increase the ability to predict those who would be most at risk of defaulting on a car loan.
+There was initial i

 A README.md file in your project repo.
 Note that README files are automatically rendered by GitHub when you view a repo.
 Your README should contain: